 How To Check The Processing Time For Your Green Card Application?

 The USCIS provides a way to get more information about your application, giving you an idea of when to expect the results.
-These processing times vary depending on several factors, such as your location, the volume of application, the order of application, and more.
+These processing times vary depending on several factors, such as your location, the volume of applications, the order of applications, and more.
 Recently, the Covid19 pandemic has also increased the processing time because most government offices are understaffed.

 For more information about the time needed to process your USCIS case status online, go to the Check Case Processing Times page of the USCIS website.